-Cerebral education is what mainstream education systems currently value, which is obvious to all when you look at the predominantly intellectual nature of how all mainstream education systems reward achievement in school.
+Cerebral education is what mainstream education systems currently value.
+This is obvious.
+Look at the predominantly intellectual nature of how all mainstream education systems reward achievement in school.

-I feel we need to go beyond academic knowledge, if we are to equip youth and school communities with the work/life skills they need to navigate life.
+I believe we need to go beyond academic knowledge, if we are to equip youth and school communities with the work/life skills they need to navigate the challenges of modern life.

 Now more than ever, I believe emotional education matters just a much as cerebral education.